SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Related Work

-More recent advancements rely on iterative sampling, scoring, and selection of exceptionally promising prompts, generating diverse possibilities for prompt optimization. \citet{Fernando2023PromptBreeder, Guo2023EVOPrompt, Hsieh2023AELP} proposed leveraging LLMs to implement evolution strategies in prompt searches. \citet{Yang2023OPRO} demonstrates the capability of LLM as optimizers in prompt design. \citet{pryzant2023APO, Zhou2023APE} utilizes natural language feedback to refine prompt instructions.
-However, these prompt evolution/refinement strategies largely focus on prompt instructions, typically short sentences or paragraphs.
-Our research reformulates the problem by permitting unrestrained evolution of a unified in-context prompt, incorporating both instructions and examples, offering more avenues for improvement, yet it also poses new challenges with regard to navigating the high-dimensional joint space, while retaining high efficiency.
-While previous search and sampling algorithms have been investigated, such as Monte Carlo search \cite{Zhou2023APE}, Gibbs sampling \cite{xu2023reprompting}, or Beam search \cite{pryzant2023APO}, we introduce a novel dual exploration-exploitation strategy that leverages the in-depth traits of each operator, utilizing an intuitive blend of global-local search, conducive to enhancing interactive dynamics during optimization.
+More recent advancements rely on iterative sampling, scoring, and selection of exceptionally promising prompts, generating diverse possibilities for prompt optimization. \citet{Fernando2023PromptBreeder, Guo2023EVOPrompt, Hsieh2023AELP} proposed leveraging LLMs to implement optimization strategies in prompt searches. \citet{Yang2023OPRO} demonstrates the capability of LLM as optimizers in prompt design. \citet{pryzant2023APO, Zhou2023APE} utilizes natural language feedback to refine prompt instructions.
+However, these prompt optimization/refinement strategies largely focus on prompt instructions, typically short sentences or paragraphs.
+While previous search and sampling algorithms have been investigated, such as Monte Carlo search \cite{Zhou2023APE}, Gibbs sampling \cite{xu2023reprompting}, or Beam search \cite{pryzant2023APO}, we introduce a novel dual exploration-exploitation strategy that leverages the in-depth traits of each operator, implementing the metaheuristic optimization framework with adaptive operator selection to enhance the interactive dynamics during optimization.